 Rehearsal and performance of choral literature for advanced students interested in singing a variety of choral styles.
 By audition on a space availability basis.
 NOTE: Students will have the opportunity to participate with one of several performance groups.

 Chorale Groups

 Mt.
 San Jacinto College Inland Chorale

-The Inland Chorale is an advanced choral group dedicated to the performance of quality music in a professional and entertaining manner.
-Previous choral experience and music reading experience are desirable.
+An advanced choral group dedicated to the performance of quality music in a professional and entertaining manner

 Hemet Harmonizers Barbershop Harmony